Tamarind

 Understanding the key chemical compounds helps explain why tamarind pairs well with certain ingredients.

-Tertiary acid contributing fruity undertones and complexity to the overall flavor profile
+Tertiary acid creating fruity undertones; contributes to the layered flavor profile with subtle apple-like notes

 Quick Tips